FoxnTrain/FoxTrack-Bridge/README.md

 ---

-FoxTrack Bridge is a lightweight background app that runs on your local network and connects your BambuLab printers directly to FoxTrack using LAN mode — no BambuLab cloud, no rate limits, no account required.
+FoxTrack Bridge is a lightweight background app that runs on your local network and connects your BambuLab printers directly to FoxTrack using LAN mode - no BambuLab cloud, no rate limits, no account required.

-It sits in your system tray, starts automatically at login, and silently relays real-time printer status (print state, file name, progress, errors) to your FoxTrack dashboard.
+It sits in your system tray, should start automatically at login, and silently relays real-time printer status (print state, file name, progress, errors) to your FoxTrack dashboard.

 ## Download